List of DC Comics imprint publications: Amalgam

 Amalgam Comics was a title shared by DC and Marvel Comics for a Fifth-week event.
-The following were the titles published by DC, others were published by Marvel.
+The following were the titles published by DC, while others were published by Marvel.

 DC Focus

 DC Focus was a short-lived imprint featuring people with super powers who did not necessarily become heroes.

 Johnny DC

-Johnny DC was a DC comics imprint for a younger audience, who published animated series and Cartoon Network related material.
+Johnny DC was a DC Comics imprint for a younger audience, who published animated series and Cartoon Network related material.

 Tangent

 Tangent Comics was a title used for two Fifth-week events.
-For Tangent: Superman's Reign, see List of DC Comics publications.